Siddharth Chandekar

 Siddharth Chandekar (born 14 June 1991) is an Indian actor.
 He is known for his work in Marathi cinema.
-At the age of 19, he made his debut in Marathi cinema with Avadhoot Gupte's 2010 political drama movie Zenda.
+At the age of 18, he made his debut in Marathi cinema with Avadhoot Gupte's 2010 political drama movie Zenda.

 Career

-Siddharth Chandekar is a well-known name in the Marathi industry.
-Siddharth started his acting career in 2007 with the Hindi film ‘Hamne Jeena Sikh Liya’.
+Chandekar started his acting career in 2007 with the Hindi film Hamne Jeena Sikh Liya.
 However, Siddharth made his debut in Marathi with the popular TV serial Agnihotra, later he appeared in Avadhoot Gupte's ‘Zenda’.
 Siddharth is best known for his role Ani in the recent blockbuster film Classmates.
 In 2014 he starred as a lead in Ajay Naik's Baware Prem He opposite Urmila Kanitkar.